What We Do, In Brief

 Entry to Plumb Place is based on meeting HUD definition of homelessness and/or fleeing domestic violence.
 Through the use of the VI-SPDAT – HMIS version and Self Sufficiency Matrix offered by the Kansas Housing Resources Corporation, the scores of both of these forms are used to ensure program participants are entered into the appropriate Plumb Place program – Emergency Shelter or Transitional Housing.

-Plumb Place staff is SOAR certified and Trained in Suicide Prevention as well as held to the professional standards of their respective professions and the ethical standards set by the National Organization of Human Services.
-Participants are offered intensive case management, life skills education, and art therapy to address issues identified upon admission and throughout participation in the program as well as in-house, program-participant led Narcotics Anonymous groups, staff led domestic violence education and support groups, and staff led trauma processing art therapy groups.
+Plumb Place staff is held to the professional standards of their respective professions and the ethical standards set by the National Organization of Human Services.
+Participants are offered intensive case management, life skills education, and a variety of supportive therapeutic and educational groups to address issues identified upon admission and throughout participation in the program.

 Case Management and Life Skills Education